Teaching Your Kids About Sexuality

 Teachable Moments

 Look for teachable moments to incorporate discussion of God’s design for men and women and healthy sexuality.
 Children learn better through repetition rather than a one-time, in-depth sex talk.
-As you have these conversations, try to keep messages positive, focusing on the beauty and gift of sexual intimacy in the context of God’s plan.

 Take Action: When you have these conversations, always make sure to point everything back to the Truth that is found in God’s Word.